CAREERS AND INTERNSHIPS

 Where are they now?

-Some of our recent alumni have gone on to graduate work in sociology, social work, and law.
+Some of our recent graduates in sociology and criminal justice have gone on to do graduate work in sociology, social work, and law.
 Others have obtained positions in social service agencies, from child welfare to community mental health.
 Still others occupy positions of responsibility and leadership in criminal justice agencies.
-A number of probation officers and police officers in Rockford and neighboring cities are alumni of our program.
-In addition, another alumnus is a federal prosecutor and many others have gone on to law school.
+A number of probation officers and police officers in Rockford and neighboring communities are alumni of our program.
+In addition, another alumnus is a federal prosecutor, and many others have gone on to law school.
 One is even a U.S. marshal.